codedx/codedx-kubernetes/setup/core/docs/auth/use-ldap.md

 Here are the deployment steps required to use [Code Dx with LDAP](https://codedx.com/Documentation/InstallGuide.html#ActiveDirectoryLDAPConfiguration):

-1) Complete the guided setup to determine the setup command(s) for Deploying Code Dx on your Kubernetes cluster.
+1) Complete the guided setup to determine the setup command(s) for deploying Code Dx on your Kubernetes cluster.
+End the guided setup by using one of the options to save your setup command to a file.

 >Note: If you're planning to use LDAPS and your LDAP server uses either a self-signed certificate or a certificate issued by a CA other than a well-known one, you must select a custom cacerts file and add the certificate for your LDAP server.